-- list A comma-separated list of integer field numbers, with optional to indicate ranges as in the -0 option of nroff/ troff for page ranges; e.g. "1,4,7" or "1-3,8" or "-5,10" (short for "1-5,10") or "3-" (short for third through last field). - -c list The list following -c (no space) specifies character positions, e.g. "-c1-72" would pass the first 72 characters of each line. - -flist The list following -f is a list of fields assumed to be separated in the file by a delimiter character (see -d); e.g. "-f1,7" copies the first and seventh field only.
-Lines with no field delimiters will be passed through intact (useful for table subheadings), unless -s is specified. - -d char The character following -d is the field delimiter (-f option only).
+- list a comma-separated list of integers, with optional to indicate ranges as in the $-\mathbf{0}$ option of nroff/troff for page ranges; e.g. 1,4,7 or 1-3,8 or -5,10 (short for 1-5,10) or 3- (short for third through last field). - -c the list following -c (no space) specifies character positions, e.g. -c1-72 would pass the first 72 characters of each line. - -f the list following -f is a list of fields assumed to be separated in the file by a delimiter character (see -d); e.g. -f1,7 copies the first and seventh field only.
+Lines with no field delimiters will be passed through unchanged (useful for table subheadings), unless -s is specified. - -d the character following -d is the field delimiter (-f option only).
 Default is tab.
-Space or other characters with special meaning to the shell must be quoted. - -s Suppresses lines with no delimiter characters in case of -f option.
+Space as a delimiter must be quoted. - -s suppresses lines with no delimiter characters in case of -f option.
 Unless specified, lines with no delimiters will be passed through untouched.